Casseroles Out Of Kindness

 3 EASY RECIPES THAT FEED UP TO 10 PEOPLE

-Join our Casserole Program and help Camillus House provide nutritious meals to persons who are hungry and/or homeless in our community.
+Individuals, religious groups and other organizations are invited to join our Casseroles Out Of Kindness (C.O.O.K.) program and help Camillus House provide nutritious meals to the hungry and/or homeless in our community.

 In a pot of salted boiling water, cook macaroni al dente, which means 2 minutes less than package cooking instructions.
 Immediately rinse and drain cooked pasta in cold water and put aside.
 In a frying pan brown the turkey over high heat with enough olive oil to coat the pan.
 Keep crumbling the turkey until all the redness is gone.
 Transfer to a bowl.
 In a frying pan with a little more olive oil sauté the onions and peppers until golden; add garlic until golden.
 Remove and place in the same bowl with the turkey.
 In a large pot stir in the beans, diced tomatoes, six-cheese tomato sauce, plus one jar of water from the tomato sauce jar.
 Add sautéed vegetables and turkey.
 Bring to a boil.
 Add chili powder and stir.
 Reduce heat to low and simmer 15 minutes stirring occasionally.
 Add 2 tbsp. of salt and 1 tbsp. of pepper.
 Add the cooked pasta to the mixture and transfer to the aluminum baking pan.
 See cooling and freezing directions below.